Nine FAQs on planning your marketing.

 - How often should I audit my marketing and update the plan?

 - Is marketing to businesses different from consumer marketing?

 - How do I know what my sales will be?

-- How do I track what is working?
+- How do I track what marketing methods are working?

-- What am I most likely to get wrong?
+- What am I most likely to get wrong when planning my marketing?

 Profitable marketing for small businesses involves identifying gaps in the market not covered by mass providers.
 You must identify a need that can be met profitably, in reasonable volume, where price is not the main criterion for purchase.